 Sometimes a sewer backup is not caused by damage from tree roots, but because it’s too full and is not able to dispose of domestic waste properly.
 Once again, when your sewer line is blocked, it moves the wastewater back into your home because it can’t escape through the correct channels to your sewer system and has nowhere to go.
-During inspection, your Mississauga plumber will strongly recommend drain cleaning and sewer cleaning to prevent the need for a potential sewer repair.
+During the inspection, your Mississauga plumber will strongly recommend drain cleaning and sewer cleaning to prevent the need for a potential sewer repair.

 Water Supply Line Break

-A water supply line is what brings in clean water into the house.
+A water supply line is what brings clean water into the house.
 If it breaks, then water that is meant to stay within your plumbing system will cause a basement flood in Mississauga ON.
 Our plumbing emergency includes water line repairs.

 Hot Water Tank Failure

 In most Mississauga homes, the water heater tank is located in the basement.
 If the tank breaks, then the water it holds will spill out into your basement.
 For this reason, we recommend annual inspections that include flushing and parts replacement.

 Failing Sump Pump